kslg/appointment-app/README.md

 * [Acknowledgments](#Acknowledgments)

-## About
+# About

-[Fairchild School Appointment App](http link) is for a fictitious school called Fairchild School, and allows Parents to book a virtual consultation with their child’s Teacher.
-The App is responsive so users can book and manage appointments on mobile and tablet devices, while on the go.
+[Fairchild School Appointment App](http link) is for a fictitious school called Fairchild School, and allows Parents, Guardians, Carers to book a consultation with their child’s Teacher.
+The App is responsive so Parent can book and Teachers can manage appointments on mobile and tablet devices.

 The app is developed by [Krishan Gharu](https://github.com/kslg).